 Surface-hopping dynamics

 In this tutorial we show how to perform nonadiabatic molecular dynamics (NAMD) with MLatom (and its interfaces to Newton-X whenever required).
 The simulations are only possible through the Python API.
-MLatom currently only supports NAC-free Landau–Zener–Belyev–Lebedev (LZBL) surface hopping.
+MLatom currently supports only NAC-free Landau–Zener–Belyev–Lebedev (LZBL) surface hopping.

 Setup